reyabsaluja/reyabsaluja/README.md

 - shipped [StudyUp]() in under 8 hrs (global winner of the Lovable.dev hackathon, $15,000 CAD in prizes, invited to SF to demo)
 - designed and built an [electric go-kart](https://reyabsaluja0.wixsite.com/my-site) from scratch
 - led development on a [platform app](https://promplanner.app/) for 30k+ schools
-- authored a deep learning [research publication](#) with a goal of improving EV sims

 ---------------